Master’s Degrees in Family & Consumer Economics

 There are 9 colleges that offer a master’s degree in consumer economics.
 Learn more about the most popular 9 below:

 Texas Tech University is the 2nd most popular school in the nation for students seeking a master's degree in consumer economics.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 59 people received their master's degree in consumer economics from Texas Tech.
-Of these students, 53% were women and 47% were members of underrepresented racial-ethnic groups.
-Texas Tech University consumer economics graduates who receive their master's degree go on to jobs earning a median salary of $50,908.
+About 33% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 The University of Alabama is the 3rd most popular school in the nation for students seeking a master's degree in consumer economics.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
 During the most recent year for which we have data, 31 people received their master's degree in consumer economics from UA.
-About 36% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
-Data shows that UA graduates that hold this degree go on to make a median salary of $50,908.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 Explore Major by State